sinjinablueshirt/reverb_backend/design/concepts/MusicTagging/api-spec.md

 ### POST /api/MusicTagging/registerResource

-**Description:** Registers a new music resource with a description and initializes it with an empty set of tags.
+**Description:** Registers a new musical resource with a description in the system.

 **Requirements:**
 - No `Registry` entry exists in the state for the given `resource`.